 Where To Start And End Your Delaware Water Gap Tubing Adventure

-It is so important to make sure you start your tubing on the Delaware up river so that you can (obviously…) float down river!
-Depending on how many people in your group are going on the float, make sure you leave at least one car where you’ll start your float and one car where you’ll end your float.
-This is so important!
+It is so important to make sure you start your tubing on the Delaware up river so that you can (obviously…) float downriver!
+Depending on how many people in your group are going on the float, make sure you leave at least one car where you’ll start your float and another where you’ll end your float.
 If you forget this step, you’re going to wind up at your destination without a car…and you’re going to have to make a HUGE hike to where you parked.
 That’s a mistake you’re not going to want to make!

 This is the location of where we start our Tubing on the Delaware Water Gap in NJ: Poxono Boat Launch: Old Mine Rd, Hardwick, NJ 07825